🚀 Get 25% off your first month on any plan! Use code MINT at checkout 🚀

 Part 2: Uploading the Files to Your Server

-Now we will connect to your MintServer and upload the files from the server pack.
+Now we'll connect to your MintServer and upload the prepared files from your modpack.

 Step 3: Connect to Your Server via FTP